 - A peaceful group is an approachable group.

 - If a fellow advocate becomes angry or too emotional, have someone take that person for a walk.
 We applaud everyone’s passion, however it is crucial – life or death for the animals – to maintain a level head.

 - Protesters should refrain from loud conversations and crowding in the same spot.
 Be as quiet as possible and spread out to make it easy for people with questions to approach.
 (Tip: A group of two is very approachable.)

 - Have one or two designated media and law-enforcement spokespeople (typically the organizers).
 Always be professional and courteous with everyone you meet.
-You may also want the organizers to speak to any patron who may have questions.
 Don’t miss a chance to educate!